deceive by, in, into, on or about?

 But remember that we are nothing more than paranoid, territorial, group-thinking man-apes, easily deceived by our prejudices.

-In 10% of cases "deceive in" is used
+In 10% of cases deceive in is used

 Finland have shown glimpses of more versatile, imaginative attacking football but failed to deceive in terms of results.